 Have a book from China to recommend?
 Use the submission form.

-Looking for a good book to read while you’re traveling in China?
+Looking for a good book to read while traveling in China?
 Check out my list of books about China and by Chinese authors.

 Dream of Ding Village

 One of the prolific author’s many books to be banned in his homeland China due to its politics, Dream of Ding Village recounts the story of a blood-selling ring in contemporary China, brought on by the AIDS epidemic.
 Kirkus called the book “a sorrowful but captivating novel about the price of progress in modern China.”